spring-epfl/zksk/README.md

 [1] :  J. Camenisch and M. Stadler, “Proof systems for general statements about discrete logarithms,” Tech. rep. 260
 , Mar.
 1997
+[2] :  M. Chase, S. Meiklejohn, and G. Zaverucha, “Algebraic macs and keyed-verification anonymous credentials,” in Proceedings of the 2014
+ACM SIGSAC Conference on Computer and Communications Security .
+ACM, 2014, pp. 1205–1216.